Configuring the proxy server

 The removeconfig

-The default configuration may change in future versions of the Node.js platform.
+The default configuration might change in future versions of the Node.js platform.
 Use the latest version of the configuration as a base for your customizations to ensure compatibility.

-If you override the default configuration, you must define any static file mappings and gzip compression, as the platform will not be able to apply the standard settings.
+If you override the default configuration, you must define any static file mappings and GZIP compression.
+This is because the platform can't apply the standard settings.